NilanshuGarhewal/Stazy/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
 If you’d like to enhance Stazy, feel free to fork this repository and submit a pull request.
 Please follow the contribution guidelines for a smooth collaboration.
+You can add search here.

 ## 📜 License